 Day Trips North of San Francisco

-Cross the Golden Gate and the landscape shifts — vineyard-covered hills, fog-draped redwood canyons, and wild Pacific headlands.
-North is where the city gives way to California at its most cinematic.
+Cross the Golden Gate and the landscape shifts.
+Vineyards, redwood canyons, and Pacific headlands.
+North of the city is where California gets the most cinematic.

 3 destinations · 45 min to 1.5 hrs · car recommended